-Limited Assurance st Recent te/Comment Revised Deadline Capital and Fire Safety a longer term strategy for fire, ent to the discretionary capital, entation, fire alarms, fire doors, re related elements.
-Additional anual allocated capital will be al schemes identified in the plan tial 2-3 year plan is targeted to 23 and will include the cet survey. deadline date has been 30/06/2022 es at present and will probably for the new financial year ety training has been delivered ne on-going challenges of ce to face training being with plans to provide a more going forward in 2022/23. eveloped on an all Wales to based and provide a more for our staff.
-The current lead c3.
-Noting the foregoing, the 30/09/2022 I Wales Fire safety group that raining programmes to provide his will involve a blended are conducting a number of ining geared to the ork, this has been well received
+Limited Assurance lost Recent late/Comment Revised Deadline Fire Safety manager are term strategy for fire, building to the discretionary capital, this entation, fire alarms, fire doors, her fire related elements. ther than the annual allocated ed to ensure capital schemes can be achieved.
+The initial 2- ed to be in place by Q1 ude the information from the 6 , the deadline date has been 022.
+30/06/2022 ent and will probably be as for the new financial year as been delivered primarily on- bing challenges of COVID-19, ce training being delivered blans to provide a more del going forward in 2022/23. ng developed on an all Wales enario based and provide a g platform for our staff.
+The this is Q2 2022/23. e deadline has been further 022 30/09/2022